zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 Currency:

 : The accuracy of the EHR data for the time at which it was recorded and how up to date the data are.
-"Timeliness."[^lewis]
+"Timeliness."[^Lewis]

 ## Summary of papers discussing domains of data quality